-• Submodel Image Options: If selected, a .jpg formatted image of the model or submodel, similar to a screenshot, is included in the report.
+• Submodel Image Options: Select either a .gif, .jpg or .png formatted image of the model or submodel, similar to a screenshot, to include in the report.

-NOTE: Generating a JPG is a resource intensive and may not be possible for large data models.
-If you need to capture an entire large data model, you can try reducing quality or zoom size or, select individual options and ER/Studio will capture individual objects for each selected object.
+NOTE: Generating a JPG is resource intensive and may not be possible for large data models.
+If you need to capture an entire large data model, you can try reducing quality or zoom size, changing the image type format, or select individual options and ER/Studio DA will capture individual objects for each selected object.
 For example, do not select the Logical Model, which selects each model and submodel in that model; rather, select the models and submodels individually.